Ashraf-Hamdoun/Math-LaTeX-Builder/README.md

     -   `clear()`: Clears the entire expression.
     -   `toLaTeXString`: Gets the rendered LaTeX string.
 -   **`LEType`**: An enum representing all possible types of leaves and nodes you can add.

+## Advanced Topics

+-   **Handling User Input**: Connect the `LaTeXTree` methods to a custom keyboard or UI buttons to allow users to build expressions interactively.
+-   **Custom Styling**: Since this package generates a LaTeX string, you can use a rendering package (like `flutter_math_fork`) to control the color, font size, and style of the rendered output.
+-   **Extending with New Elements**: You can extend the package by creating your own `LaTeXNode` or `LaTeXLeaf` subclasses to support custom LaTeX commands or structures.

 ## Contributing